 17.Offer flexible PTO.
 Empower your employees to decide when it’s the right time for them to take a break.
 By giving them the option to take time when they need it, you’re inherently telling them that you trust their judgment.

 18.Update your sick leave policy to cover mental health days.
-Allowing employees to use their sick days when they need to take a mental breather shows your company prioritizes their mental health.
+Allowing employees to use their sick days when they need to take a mental breather shows your company prioritises their mental health.
 This small change to your policy can also help you prevent burnout and loss of productivity.

 19.Encourage your leaders to get involved in the dialogue.
 Executive buy-in is mission-critical for D&I efforts to succeed.
 Ask your execs to get involved through actions like sharing articles, tweeting about steps your company is taking, and including D&I on the agenda in company-wide meetings so everyone feels encouraged.